-At the time of testing (March 2013), Acrobat 10 Pro provides a set of accessibility features that is sufficient to enable the production of accessible digital documents.
-In addition, Acrobat 10 Pro includes an accessibility checking feature.
+At the time of testing (March 2013), Acrobat 10 Pro (Windows) enables the production of accessible digital documents.
+Acrobat 10 Pro includes an accessibility checking feature.

-You should use the techniques bellow when you are using Acrobat 10 Pro to create documents that are:
+These techniques can help you to use Acrobat 10 Pro to create documents that are:

 - Typical of office-style workflows (Reports, letters, memos, budgets, presentations, etc.).

-Note: If you are creating forms, web pages, applications, or other dynamic and/or interactive content, these techniques will still be useful to you, but you should also consult the W3C-WAI Web Content Accessibility Guidelines (WCAG 2.0) because these are specifically designed to provide guidance for highly dynamic and/or interactive content.
-In addition, the W3C WCAG-WG has provided PDF Techniques for WCAG 2.0.
+Note: If you are creating forms, web pages, applications, or other dynamic and/or interactive content, these you should also consult the W3C-WAI Web Content Accessibility Guidelines (WCAG 2.0).
+The WCAG working group has provided PDF Techniques for WCAG 2.0.

 The default file format for Acrobat 10 Pro is Adobe Portable Document Format (PDF).
 In addition, Acrobat 10 Pro offers several other word processor and web format saving options.
 These have not been checked for accessibility.